"Instead of stinging nettle, myrtle will rise" (Isaiah 55:13)

 And my son was really motivated.
 He’s super-smart and strong with great coordination and endurance, and tends to get along well with others.

 He was also spiritually motivated, which he expressed by trying to round everyone up for minyan and helping them put on tefillin.
-(He spent several happy years in a Chabad yeshivah, so he’s really into tefillin—except that he accidentally put tefillin on a couple of the non-Jewish recruits, but in such situations, these things happen.)
+(He spent several happy years in a Chabad yeshivah, so he’s really into tefillin—except that he accidentally put tefillin on a couple of the non-Jewish recruits, which happens in such situations.)

 Sensitivity Training in MAKAM